noqcks/noqcks.github.io/content/notes/2018-02-18-beyondcorp-summary.md

 [BeyondCorp: A New Approach to Enterprise Security](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/43231.pdf).
 Ward & Beyer, USENIX DEC 2014

-This paper challenges the entire idea of [perimeter security](https://en.wikipedia.org/wiki/Perimeter_Security) for corporate networks, and describes the impentation of BeyondCorp as an alternative.
+This paper challenges the idea of [perimeter security](https://en.wikipedia.org/wiki/Perimeter_Security) for corporate networks, and describes the implementation of BeyondCorp as an alternative.

 > "Virtually every company today uses firewalls to enforce perimeter security.”

-The problem here is that everyone inside the perimeter is trusted and everyone outside it not!
-This is false on two fronts; You can have an intruder internally that is not trusted, and you can have a valid employee working from a coffee shop.
+The problem here is that everyone inside the perimeter is trusted and everyone outside is not!
+This is false on two fronts; You can have an intruder internally that is not trusted, and you can have a valid employee working from a coffee shop for example.

 > "The perimeter security model works well enough when all employees work exclusively in buildings owned by an enterprise."

-The growth of a mobile workforce and cloud services have challged this perimeter assumption: apps are in public datacentres, and users are working outside the office!
+The growth of a mobile workforce and cloud services have challenged this perimeter assumption: apps are in public datacenters, and users are working outside the office!

 BeyondCorp is a model that only depends on `device` and `user` credentials.
 Location does not matter.